tbtiberiu/BookshelfBuddy/README.md

 ## Description

-This is a simple application that allows users to search for books and save them to a database.
+This simple application allows users to search for books and save them to a database.
 Users can also view their saved books and delete them from the database.

 Books are divided into shelves.
-Users can add books to a shelf, move or remove them from a shelf.
+Users can add books to a shelf, move and remove them from a shelf.
 Users can also create new shelves.

 ## Table of Contents